This annual list of the best business coaching and consulting franchises was revised and updated on June 6, 2022.

 Everything can be customized to fit each client, but general areas of focus include developing the Strategic Business Mindset, Growth Coach Insights Through Behavioral Analysis, Strategic Manager Coaching for Leaders and Key Personnel, Sales Mastery Training, High Performance Teams, Team Building Fundamentals, Performance Management, Smart Time Management, and Strategic Workshops for Professional Education Credits.

-Founded in 2002 and franchising since 2003, the number of locations has been declining in recent years from a high of 166 in 2012 to the current total of 84 (up by six from the previous year’s total), none of which are company-owned and 15 of which are located outside the US.
+Founded in 2002 and franchising since 2003, the number of locations has been declining in recent years from a high of 166 in 2012 to the current total of 52 (down from the previously reported total of 63), of which none are company-owned and 13 are located outside the US.